 If you have certification to OHSAS 18001 you will need to migrate to ISO 45001 to maintain the validity of certification.

-ISO 45001 is expected to be published in the first quarter of 2018, so there is plenty of time to plan the migration.
+The ISO 45001 FDIS was published in November 2017.
+The final standard is expected to be published in the first quarter of 2018, so there is still time to plan the migration.

 FREQUENTLY ASKED QUESTIONS

 Because ISO 45001 has to be agreed globally, do you think it will be a 'watered down' version of OHSAS 18001?
 No – it is a new standard using an established structure based on an effective management model, it is designed to be used as part of a business management system.

 Legislation registers / Aspects and Impacts Registers: Is there a minimum requirement for what they must contain?
 No – the contents will be based on the business activity, geographical location and local /national enforcement requirements.
 Each organisation is unique.